-- Using the Right Colors – to make sure it comes out as an eye-catching product.
+Using the Right Colours – to make sure it comes out as an eye-catching product.

 The point is, it provides a platform just like a website, but it does the specific job for you.
 Hubspot and Canva partnered to bring an exclusive e-book for the audience called designing graphics that convert.
 What they’re doing is, they created an e-book and using the strategy of opt-in bribe to offer that to the people who sign up using that form, and hence, they will get a list of people who are interested in the graphics that convert, and ultimately they will end up knowing more about Hubspot and Canva.

 There is no doubt that you can use a landing page to rapidly building an email list, therefore, I thought to dig in a bit more into this.
 Here are the factors that will help you build your email list if you’re using a landing page strategy:

 An Autoresponder is a feature in email list building tools which allows the users to send drip-messages upon the certain action.
 For instance, a reader signs up to an email list and gets a thank you message with a bunch of freebies.